Tom Candiotti: Post-playing career

 Candiotti held a front office position with the Indians in 2000 and 2001.
 He joined ESPN in 2001 as an MLB broadcaster and an analyst on Baseball Tonight.
 From 2002 to 2005, Candiotti continued on Baseball Tonight and served as a commentator for the Toronto Blue Jays.
 He has worked for several seasons as a radio analyst for the Arizona Diamondbacks.

 Candiotti had a small part in Billy Crystal's 2001 movie "61*" as knuckleball pitcher Hoyt Wilhelm.
 He was inducted into the International Bowling Museum's Hall of Fame on June 27, 2007.

 Personal life

 Candiotti's marriage to his first wife, Debra, ended in divorce in 1992 after 11 years; he married Donna Beck in 1993.

 Candiotti had two children with his wife, Donna.
-His son, Clark, pitches for the University of Arizona Wildcats and was drafted by the San Diego Padres in the 2024 MLB draft with their compensation pick for losing Blake Snell.
+His son, Clark, pitches for the Fort Wayne TinCaps.
+He was drafted by the San Diego Padres in the 2024 MLB draft with their compensation pick for losing Blake Snell.
 His other son, Casey, pitches for the Holy Names Hawks.